galaxyproject/galaxy-hub/src/GalaxyUpdates/2012_05/index.md

 This paper may be of interest to the Galaxy community:

- [Targeted parallel sequencing of large genetically-defined genomic regions for identifying mutations in Arabidopsis](http://www.plantmethods.com/content/8/1/12/abstract), by Kun H. Liu, Matthew !McCormack, Jen Sheen, *Plant Methods* 2012, 8:12
+ [Targeted parallel sequencing of large genetically-defined genomic regions for identifying mutations in Arabidopsis](http://www.plantmethods.com/content/8/1/12/abstract), by Kun H. Liu, Matthew McCormack, Jen Sheen, *Plant Methods* 2012, 8:12

 <table>
   <tr>